davybrion/companysite-dotnet/content/blog/2010-08-mvp-in-silverlightwpf-series-automated-tests.md

 	<li>that it interacts with the View correctly</li>
 </ul>

 The only thing that makes testing the Presenter a little bit more difficult than typical automated tests, is the fact that the presenter always calls the service layer asynchronously.
-Asynchronous calls are typically somewhat more complex to test, but luckily for me i'm using Agatha's RequestDispatchers to call the service layer, and i can use Agatha's RequestDispatcherStub class in my tests to make the whole thing a lot easier.
+Asynchronous calls are typically somewhat more complex to test, but luckily for me I'm using Agatha's RequestDispatchers to call the service layer, and I can use Agatha's RequestDispatcherStub class in my tests to make the whole thing a lot easier.

 Let's go to some examples.
 The UserGroupDetailPresenter needs to retrieve the selected UserGroup from the service layer (to make sure we're working with the latest data), and it also needs to retrieve a list of suitable parent UserGroups.
 When the data is returned from the service, the model needs to be populated.
 Take a look at the following 3 tests: